nestjs/docs.nestjs.com/content/websockets/pipes.md

 #### Binding pipes

 The following example uses a manually instantiated method-scoped pipe.
-Just as with HTTP based applications, you can also use controller-scoped pipes (i.e., prefix the controller class with a `@UsePipes()` decorator).
+Just as with HTTP based applications, you can also use gateway-scoped pipes (i.e., prefix the gateway class with a `@UsePipes()` decorator).

 ```typescript
 @@filename()